DeliceLydia/Shooter_game/README.md

 # Shooter_game

-This project was about creating a shooter game using the Phaser library, when you start playing you will see that the game has many enemies as well as a player, each one of them can shoot when the player shoots the enemy will get scores in the dashboard.
+This project was about creating a shooter game using the Phaser library.

 ### Register
 ![screenshot](./game.png)